pinheiroGroup/Kinbiont.jl/docs/src/06_clustering/index.md

 )
 ```

+!!! warning "These two modes are mutually exclusive"
+    If both `cluster_prescreen_constant=true` and `cluster_trend_test=true` are
+    set, **prescreen takes priority** and the trend-test branch is ignored entirely.
+    Set only one of them (or neither for plain k-means).

 !!! note "Which to use?"
     `cluster_prescreen_constant=true` is generally better for microplate data
     where blank wells and non-growing knockouts are common.
 Use `cluster_trend_test`
-    for datasets where all wells are expected to grow.
+    for datasets where all wells are expected to grow but some have very weak signal.

 ---